Colorado Bend State Park is one of Central Texas’s most popular destinations.

 Along the hike, you can enjoy views of waterfalls and towering oaks and sycamores, as well as lush green vegetation.

-At the end you will find the swimming holes which are perfect to cool off on a hot summer day.
+At the end you will find the spring fed swimming holes which are perfect to cool off on a hot summer day.

-You can also explore the adjacent Spicewood Canyon Trail for a longer hike.
+You can also explore the adjacent Spicewood Canyon Trail together with the Spicewood Springs trail for a longer hike.

 Explore the Colorado River Wilderness along the River Trail